PranavVyas20/Newsify_V2/readme.md

-Newsify is an simple news app made with mvvm clean architecture.
+Newsify is an simple news app made with mvvm clean architecture in kotlin.
 It uses Google's News API for fetching news all over the globe.

 ## Features: